 • Additional requirements can occur with time

-• When the team learns new technology and works on the project simultaneously
+• The team learns new technology and works on the project simultaneously

-• Specific resources will be in action only when they are required for specific iterations according to the contract
+• Specific resources will be in action only when they are required for particular iterations according to the contract

-• When the business goals might change in the future due to high-risk features
+• The business goals might change in the future due to high-risk features

 Iterative Model Advantages & Disadvantages